-Videonystagmography (VNG)/Electronystagmography (ENG) – This is the most commonly used test to evaluate the vestibular system (balance portions of the inner ear, nerve, and brain).
-When the head is in motion, the inner-ear balance organs send signals to the eye muscles to keep vision in focus.
+ENG/VNG is the most commonly used test to evaluate the vestibular system (balance portions of the inner ear, nerve, and brain).
+When the head is in motion, the inner-ear balance (vestibular) organs send signals to the eye muscles to keep vision in focus.
 Therefore, eye movements can be used to evaluate the balance system.
-ENG testing uses electrodes placed near the eyes to record eye movements.
-Infrared video goggles, in lieu of electrodes, are used with VNG testing.
-Patients are asked to follow a moving light with their eyes and sit and lie in different positions.
+Patients are asked to follow a moving light with their eyes and sit and lie in different positions while their eye movements are monitored with infrared goggles.
 Each ear canal is also irrigated with small amounts of warm and cool water (caloric test) as the patient lies on an examination table.
 The water causes a temperature change that creates eye movements (nystagmus) that can be measured and compared for each ear.
-This component of the VNG test cannot be used with infants, very small children, or if there is a perforation (hole) in the eardrum.
-In these cases, rotary chair is the most appropriate test.
-The patient's physician uses the information obtained from the VNG, along with information from other clinical tests, to make a diagnosis and recommendations for treatment.
+VNG takes approximately 1 – 2 hours.